bhuvaneshwaran-kumar/JS-Reference/README.md

 # useRef :

 useRef returns a mutable ref object whose .current property is initialized to the passed argument (initialValue).
 The returned object will persist for the full lifetime of the component.

 ---

 # useContext:

-    context provides a way to pass data through the component tree without having to pass props down manually at every leve. create a context.
+context provides a way to pass data through the component tree without having to pass props down manually at every leve.

+- create a context.
-     provide the context
+- provide the context
-     consume it
+- consume it

 ---

 # useReducer

 useReducer is usually preferable to useState when you have complex state logic

 ---

 # useMemo

 it caches the value from previous render.

 # useCallback

 it is useFull when passing callbacks to optimized (pure || React.memo()) child components that rely on refrence equality to prevent unnecessary renders.

+---

+# Higher-Order Components

+A higher-order component (HOC) is an advanced technique in React for reusing component logic.

 # Lifting State Up.

 we can also able to pass methods that actually manupulate the state as a prop. now if the state got updated by child component the changes will be synchronized in all the components which uses the state.

 ---

 # Keys.

 Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity

 probllem using index as a key.